jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 Check [https://www.arista.com/en/um-eos/eos-leaf-smart-system-upgrade-leaf-ssu](https://www.arista.com/en/um-eos/eos-leaf-smart-system-upgrade-leaf-ssu) for step-by-step instructions

 High Level Overview:
-* Check for configuration inconsistencies.
-* Fix any ISSU warnings
-* Choose the correct upgrade path (see the compatibility matrix).
-Reach out to your Account Team with any questions.
+* Check the SSU process compatibility (see Platforms Supported and Features Supported - Verify with Account Team with any questions.)
+* Prepare switch for upgrade.
+* Disable unsupported features.
+* Check the CPU for any unexpected traffic.
+* If spanning tree is enabled, check that all edge ports are configured as such and that the spanning tree agent is restartable.
+* Check to see that there are no flapping interfaces.
-* Transfer image file to the switch in MLAG you are upgrading first.
+* Transfer image file to the switch using "install source" command.
+(Note: "install source" does more optimizations to the image to make it efficient for the switch.)
 * Modify boot-config file to point to the desired image file.
-* Reload the switch.
+* Start the SSU process (`reload fast-boot`).
-* Verify that the switch is successfully running the new image.
+* Verify that switch is running the new image.
-* Repeat the steps on the other MLAG peer switch.

 #### Requirements
 ##### Platform Compatability
 ###### Supported